AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- AC-1172-->

 *  The unsupported `str_contains` method has been replaced with a supported function.
-This was a known issue for {{ site.data.var.ce }} 2.4.3.
+This was a known issue for Magento Open Source 2.4.3.
 [GitHub-33680](https://github.com/magento/magento2/issues/33680)

 <!--- magento/partners-magento2ee/pull/573-->